gitluis/docgpt/README.md

 # docgpt
-Interact locally with documents using Generative Pre-trained Transformers.
+Interact with documents using GPT AI models.